About

 Major changes, consolidated refocusing

-"What we`ve found over time is that we`re pretty good at some parts, and not so great at others; news is a great example.
+"What we`ve found over time is that we`re very good at some parts, and not so great at others; news is a great example.
 We can`t compete with ITWeb for news, and we don`t want to - it`s not our business.
 We`ve learnt where we can do well, and in SA today our niche and our competitive advantage is in our shop."

 We`ve got it all